bekencorp/bk_idk/docs/bk7236/en/security/bk_security_overview.rst

 M33 Security Access
 ++++++++++++++++++++++

-In CM33, the CPU access address will go through the IDAU/SAU security check first, and if the check fails, a security exception will be generated.
+In CM33 ，the CPU access address will go through the IDAU/SAU security check first, and if the check fails, a security exception will be generated.
 If the check is passed, the MPU will perform a security check, and the MPU will carry the S/NS signal to the bus matrix after passing the check.

 In BK7236, the IDAU settings are as shown in the figure below: